Survivor Season Rankings (Worst to Best)|

 |4.|| Survivor: Samoa (season #19)|

 An entertaining season thanks to a guy whom I'd easily characterize as the most interesting Survivor player of all time: Russell Hantz.
 At first, he seemed like a complete jerk...but then after he found a hidden immunity idol without any clues, I really began to admire his guile.
 To my amazement, his machinations went on to save his tribe from a near-hopeless 8-to-4 decifit!
 If only this guy had won... blog

 One of the rarer seasons where the player that I heavily rooted for, Yul Kwon, actually won the game.
 He overcame formidable obstacles too: a mutiny and a popular player (Ozzy) in the final vote.
 Although this season took a lot of criticism for dividing the tribes by ethnicity, I welcomed the variety.
 I also loved how this season finally cast some charismatic "intellectuals", i.e., Yul and another favorite player of mine, Jonathan Penner. blog

 |2.|| Survivor: Micronesia - Fans vs. Favorites (season #16)|

 A refreshing season that cast some of the most conniving players in Survivor history--most notably, an alliance of women that kept ensnaring men in their traps.
-This "black widow" alliance led to my favorite Survivor moment of all time: the final four women managing to persuade the last surviving man to give up his immunity!
-By the way, props to Cirie Fields.
-If she had won the game, I probably would've declared her as the new best player of all time. blog
+This "black widow" alliance led to one of my favorite Survivor moments of all time: the final four women managing to persuade the last surviving man to give up his immunity! blog

 |1.|| Survivor: Heroes vs. Villains (season #20)|